 This section covers policies specifically related to enrolment.
 All students are expected to familiarise themselves with the policies and procedures relating to study at Flinders University.
 Matters such as student conduct, assessment, academic integrity, computer facility rules, and prizes and awards are detailed there.

-As part of the online enrolment process, students are required to read and accept the Enrolment Declaration in the Student Information System for each course that they are enrolling in to.
+As part of the online enrolment process, students are required to read and accept the Enrolment Declaration in the Student System for each course that they are enrolling in to.
 This must be completed before selecting and enrolling in topics.
-See the 5 steps to Flinders pages for more information about how to enrol at Flinders University.
+See the Getting enrolled at Flinders pages for more information about how to enrol at Flinders University.

 Credit for previous study

-If you believe you should receive credit towards your current course for previous studies at Flinders or another tertiary institution, discuss this with the Faculty Administrative Officer (Academic) prior to enrolment.
-Application forms are available from your Faculty Offices and should be lodged as soon as possible with the Faculty Administrative Officer (Academic).
-There is a full policy on credit transfer.
+If you believe you should receive credit towards your current course for previous studies at Flinders or another tertiary institution, discuss this with the College prior to enrolment.
+Applications for credit are available online and should be submitted as soon as possible.
+View the credit transfer policy.

 Enrolment load / workload